initkfs/KassiOS/Readme.md

 ### The experimental repository.
-Please don't use it in production.
+Please don't use it.